The Story of the Little Mole Who Knew It Was None of His Business

 The Story of the Little Mole Who Knew It Was None of His Business or The Story of the Little Mole Who Went in Search of Whodunit (Vom kleinen Maulwurf, der wissen wollte, wer ihm auf den Kopf gemacht hat) is a children's book by German children's authors Werner Holzwarth and Wolf Erlbruch.
 The book was first published by Peter Hammer Verlag in 1989; it was soon translated and became an international success.

 Synopsis

-A mole who is just emerging from his hole gets pooped on his head by an unidentified animal; he sets out on a mission to find the culprit.
-The mole comes across a bird, a horse, a hare, a goat, a cow and a pig and they all poop to show what their feces looks like, and finally the mole receives some assistance from some flies who help him identify the pooper: Hans-Heinerich in the German original (who is named Basil in The Story of the Little Mole Who Knew It Was None of His Business and Henry in The Story of the Little Mole Who Went in Search of Whodunit) the butcher's dog.
+One day, a little mole who's just emerging from his hole gets pooped on his head by an unidentified animal; he sets out on a mission to find the culprit.
+The mole comes across a dove, a horse, a hare, a goat, a cow, and a pig, and they all poop to show what their feces looks like, and finally, the mole receives some assistance from two flies who help him identify the pooper: Hans-Heinerich in the German original (who is named Basil in The Story of the Little Mole Who Knew It Was None of His Business and Henry in The Story of the Little Mole Who Went in Search of Whodunit), the butcher's dog.
 The mole exacts his revenge by pooping on the dog's head, and returns to his hole happily.